 As described in Tab.
-1, image generation using the VesselGlyph is not possible in real-time.
-The off-line generation of images takes a significant amount of time, which only allows the user to see pre-computed images for a limited number of view angles.
+1, image generation using the VesselGlyph is currently with an unoptimized implementation not possible in real-time.
+The off-line generation of images takes a significant amount of time, which only allows the user to see precomputed images for a limited number of view angles.
 Therefore we investigated the possible acceleration by modern graphics hardware in the image production stage.

 Modern graphics hardware, driven by the gaming industry, evolves rapidly.
-Today, many graphic accelerators support 3D textures and are usable for 3D volume visualization [Cabral et al. 1994; Rezk-Salama et. al 2000].
+Today, many graphic accelerators support 3D textures and are usable for 3D volume visualization [9, 10].

 Visualization of 3D textures is done by defining of a set of cut polygons with specified 3D texture coordinates.
 These 2D polygons are then rendered taking advantage of hardware interpolation of the 3D data to 2D planes.
 The texture unit of the GPU maps the densities to colors and transparency values which are used for direct volume rendering.
-This part of the GPU is userprogrammable (fragment program) and can merge different 3D textures in the rendering stage.
+This part of the GPU is user-programmable (fragment program) and can merge different 3D textures in the rendering stage.
 In our case, this feature can be used then for multiplication of the transparency of the original data with the transparency modifier at a given location.